dew-uff/speedupy_experiments/02jfexps/02jfexps_exp01_tiny_GSGP/README.md

-This experiment is available at https://github.com/JoaoLopez/Tiny-GSGP-with-speedupy.
+The scripts for this experiment adapted for use with SpeeduPy are available at https://github.com/JoaoLopez/Tiny-GSGP-with-speedupy.